clblamires/ninesjournal/_posts/2019-12-02-the-gods-of-calatia.md

 “Can you sense the darkness in Calatia, Hyrulean?" he responded.
 "Can you feel the disconnect from Hylia here?
 Up in the mountains, there is something evil that has taken residence in the Temple of Paraba.
 And I intend to cleanse it.”

-...
+***

 The path through the forest was the same as it was yesterday.
 Strange eyes watched the travelers from a long distance.
 This time, Zedeki flew lower to the tree line to stay within earshot of his companions.
 After a short while, they came to a crossroad.
 Whisper smelled something to the east and the man in wrappings said the path east lead up the mountains towards the temple.
-Before they could leave, Namika spotted something running towards them: a Bokoblin with an empty quiver.
-Ophinia crushed one of the teeth on her necklace and spoke Blin to it.
+Before they could leave, Namika spotted something running towards them: a bokoblin with an empty quiver.
+Ophinia crushed one of the teeth on her necklace and spoke Blin to the bokoblin.

 _“You there!”_ she hollered. _“What are you doing here?”_

 It stopped and grasped at its empty quiver.
 It wielded only the empty bow in its hands. _“You speak Blin?”_

 Ophinia repeated her question.
 The Bokoblin cried out, cowering and groveling. _“Please don’t hurt Iglimik!
 Iglimik only wanted to get away from mean Billimug and the master!
-They are so scary!
+Very scary!
 Iglimik will go north to the nicer tribe.”_

 _“What nicer tribe?”_ asked Ophinia.